 We may have a significant amount of debt and substantial debt service requirements on our borrowings, including our credit facilities with various financial institutions worldwide.
-As of December 31, 2018, \$210.0 million was outstanding under our U.S. banking credit facility.
-In addition, we have short-term foreign credit facilities with borrowing capacities of approximately \$123.2 million with an unused amount of \$112.5 million.
+As of December 31, 2019, \$75.2 million was outstanding under our U.S. banking credit facility.
+In addition, we have short-term foreign credit facilities with borrowing capacities of approximately \$126.6 million with an unused amount of \$111.8 million.
+In connection with the LSC acquisition, we expect to incur additional debt through a new bank financing arrangement that could subject the Company to additional interest rate and other risks.